DavidArmstrong/SCL3300/README.md

 isConnected()   -- Returns 'true' if the sensor is still responding as expected, and able to provide valid data.

 available()     -- Reads the raw SCL3300 sensor data as a group so that all the data is consistent.
 Call this first before using the functions below.
+Starting with Version 3.0.0, this call should be the conditional in an 'if' statement, and an 'else' clause included to call reset() when available() returns false.
+(See the example sketches in the library.)

 getTiltLevelOffsetAngleX() -- Returns a double float of the tilt offset from level value in degrees for the X direction.